relaybox/auth/README.md

 ### Installation

-Copy `.env.template` to `.env` and update the values as required.
+Copy `.env.template` to `.env` in the project root directory and update the values as required by your local environment.
 Once complete, install the dependencies with...

 ```
 npm install